microsoft/TouchDevelop/README.md

 If you're not a developer but still would like to help, we've got more tasks for you!

-* [help translate the user inferface](https://touchdeveloptranslator.azurewebsites.net): do you use TouchDevelop and speak a foreign language?
+* [help translate the user inferface](https://touchdeveloptranslator.azurewebsites.net): do you use Touch Develop and speak a foreign language?
 You can help!

 ## Setup

-In order to build TouchDevelop, ensure that you have [Git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/) installed.
+In order to build Touch Develop, ensure that you have [Git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/) installed.

 * clone a copy of the repo: